Cosmic Aikido

 Regenerative Development and Design: A Framework

-by Pamela Mang, Ben Haggard, and Regenesis
+for Evolving Sustainability by Pamela Mang, Ben Haggard, and Regenesis

 Quote Attributions: